 6 – Increase resonance time

 The “ring-ring” sound is more familiar to consumers.
-Moreover, it reduces the chances of disconnection because it has been psychologically proven that most people habit listening to rings rather than automated messages.
+Moreover, it reduces the chances of disconnection because it has been psychologically proven that most people habitually listen to rings rather than automated messages.

 If you start a call with an automated message, it may annoy the caller.
 So instead of triggering an automatic transmission at the beginning of the call, create a few rings first.
 This small change will help reduce your call centre abandonment rate.